 An exchange set may contain Base dataset files and Update dataset files for the same datasets.
 Under these circumstances the Update dataset files must follow on in the correct sequential order from the last Update applied to the Base dataset file.

 Support Files

+IENC support files